mixer/interactive-java/README.md

 </dependencies>
 ```

-Once these steps are completed, you should have the client on your
-classpath, and are set to get programming!
+Once these steps are completed, you should have the client on your classpath, and are set to get programming!

-## Examples

-To be completed

 ## Contributing

-Thanks for your interested in contributing, checkout the [TODO](TODO.md) for a list of tasks!

-Open a [Pull Request](https://github.com/WatchMixer/interactive-java/pulls), we'd love to see your contributions.
+Is there a feature missing that you'd like to see, or have you found a bug that you have a fix for?
+Do you have an idea or just interest in helping out in building the library?
+Let us know and we'd love to work with you.
+For a good starting point on where we are headed and feature ideas, take a look at our [contributing](CONTRIBUTING.md) guide.

+Big or small we'd like to take your contributions to help improve the Mixer Interactivity API for everyone.